-At the January 8th meeting, Sanchioni and Tabenkin interrupted Spaulding after she .
+At the January 8th meeting, Sanchioni and Tabenkin interrupted Spaulding after she identified herself during Public Speak as "the mother of a child that was mercilessly bullied into

-23 In the March 16th email, the defendants attempted to explain this broad language with the statement that "[s]peaking using vulgar language and ideas in front of our high school students (or in front of anyone) is not appropriate."
+&lt;sup>23 In the March 16th email, the defendants attempted to explain this broad language with the statement that "[s]peaking using vulgar language and ideas in front of our high school students (or in front of anyone) is not appropriate."
 "Vulgar" is synonymous with "obscene."
 See, e.g., Webster's College Dictionary 1495 (1991) (defining "vulgar" as "indecent; obscene; lewd"); The American Heritage Dictionary 1356 (2d ed.
 1982) (defining "vulgar" as "[o]bscene or indecent; lewd").

-24 The defendants contend that the plaintiffs have a history with the School Committee that predates the meetings at issue in this case.
+&lt;sup>24 The defendants contend that the plaintiffs have a history with the School Committee that predates the meetings at issue in this case.
 See (First) Affidavit of Anna Nolin, pars.
 2-6; Revised Second Affidavit of Anna Nolin (paper #23), pars.
 12, 14.
 This issue is not material to this analysis, especially where there is no allegation that the plaintiffs utilized and exhausted the complaint process.
 See note 18, supra.

 suicide here in Natick."
-They told Spaulding to stop speaking because her speech was "disparag[ing] the Natick Public Schools."25
+They told Spaulding to stop speaking because her speech was "disparag[ing] the Natick Public Schools."

 The defendants cut off Spaulding before she could explain her position.
 For example, if the bullying to which Spaulding referred was at the hands of other students or teachers, Public Speak was not the forum for that topic; if, however, she believed that the superintendent, school operations, and/or school policies had somehow left her child feeling "bullied," then Public Speak was the appropriate forum.
 The defendants therefore applied the Participation Policy too broadly to Spaulding, prohibiting her from speaking by concluding that she was disparaging the Natick Public Schools.
-Spaulding's single sentence was an insufficient basis on which to reach that conclusion.26
+Spaulding's single sentence was an insufficient basis on which to reach that conclusion.